-It’s important to learn about creditor rights law and debtor rights.
+It’s essential to learn about creditor rights law and debtor rights.
 Learn how to avoid bankruptcy court.
 People find themselves in repayment issues during legal issues such as family law disputes and probate.

 Creditors’ rights